Tyrn/wei/the-insider-en.typ

 figure not to be visited.
 So what?
 I didn't see Shavash right when  you were asking him this question but I could swear that he was dying of laughter.
-If he had answered you honestly, he would have said on  the spot that a man who dared to compare the sovereign Irshahchan  with  this wasted Earthman Marx - this  man was risking taking  a bath  in  a  swimming pool right there.
-But Shavash didn't say that because Shavash hates Kissur.
-You dished an idea out to Shavash - he  will find the proofs.
+If he had answered you honestly, he would have said on  the spot that a man who dared to compare the sovereign Irshahchan  with  this wasted Earthman Marx---this  man was risking taking  a bath  in  a  swimming pool right there.
+But
+Shavash didn't say that because Shavash hates Kissur.
+You dished an idea out to Shavash---he  will find the proofs.
 He will find  terrorists' liaisons to Kissur  and  he  will  train  them  what  they  should  say.
 Kissur  is  an unpredictable  man but Shavash can  predict even  him.
 If a  man approaches Kissur and says, "Let's bomb this bank for a glorious future's sake," Kissur